weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/_cloud-guide-part-3-monitor-prometheus-monitoring.md

 For more information on using the Prometheus Query Language, see [Prometheus Query Examples](https://prometheus.io/docs/querying/examples/)

 As an example select `IP address space exhaustion in %` and press the Execute button, where you should see the following:

+<h2 id="monitor-the-network-with-weave-cortex-part-of-weave-cloud">Monitor the network with Weave Cortex, part of Weave Cloud</h2>

+Weave Net supports Prometheus monitoring, so you can monitor your Weave Net network in Weave Cloud.

+Simply go to the Cortex page in Weave Cloud and you'll see network specific metrics, such as IP address exhaustion.

 <h2 id="tear-down">Tear Down</h2>